josdejong/jsoneditor/docs/api.md

      To be consistent with standard buttons, use `jsoneditor-<name>`, for example `jsoneditor-fullscreen`.

+  - `{Function} enabled (node)`

+     The optional callback function to enable/disable this plugin (enabled by default).
+Called with the selected node.

   - `{Function} click (node)`

      The callback function when the custom action is clicked.
 Called with the selected node.